WARNING: Juror Scams

 If you have a reason to have your jury service postponed, contact the Court or Jury Office which summoned you.
 Please call prior to your appearance date.
 Contact phone numbers are printed on the summonses.

 If you are selected to sit on a trial, you will also receive $12 per diem.
-In an effort to reduce the financial burden on jurors who serve on extended trials, the Arizona Legislature established the Arizona Lengthy Trial Fund (ALTF).
-The fund is designed to replace unpaid earnings for jurors who serve on a trial that lasts six days or more if their employers do not pay them while they serve.
+In an effort to reduce the financial burden on jurors who serve on trials, the Arizona Legislature established the Arizona Trial and Digital Evidence Fund (ATDEF).
+The fund is designed to replace unpaid earnings for jurors who serve on a trial if their employers do not pay them while they serve.
 A trial day is any day a juror is required to report to the courthouse for service.
-The maximum ALTF earnings replacement is $300 per day*.
+The maximum earnings replacement is $300 per day*.
 Unemployed and retired jurors can receive supplemental compensation in the amount of $28 per day.

-The Deputy Jury Commissioner will provide an ALTF Juror Claim Form to jurors who do not receive their full earnings while serving as a juror.
+The Deputy Jury Commissioner will provide a Claim Form to sworn jurors who do not receive their full earnings while serving as a juror.
 The Deputy Jury Commissioner will also explain the supporting documentation that must be returned with the completed form.
 Jurors requesting earnings replacement under the fund are required to disclose information about their regular earnings and any earnings they continue to receive while serving as a juror.
-Employer verification of lost earnings is required.

 Superior Court of Arizona in Yavapai County Policy on